deepikasrinivasans/PCA-EXP-4-MATRIX-ADDITION-WITH-UNIFIED-MEMORY-AY-23-24/README.md

     return (0);
 }
 ```
 ## OUTPUT:
 ![pcm1](https://github.com/user-attachments/assets/3dbf5f9d-5598-462e-abfc-baba2c3abe28)
 ![PCM2](https://github.com/user-attachments/assets/5a7706f7-fb97-4250-bb06-2e2b7eaeb160)
 ## RESULT:
 Thus the program has been executed by using unified memory.
-It is observed that removing memset function has given less/more time.
+It is observed that removing memset function has given more time by a difference of 0.027083 sec.